cybex-gmbh/laravel-protector/README.md

 #### Importing a specific source

-To download and import the server database in one go, run
+To download and import the server database in one go without storing the dump, run

 ```bash
 php artisan protector:import --remote
 ```

-`protector:import` does not keep downloaded dump files on storage or local staging disks.
+`protector:import` cleans up the used disks after importing.

 When used with other options, remote will serve as fallback behavior.